istmobiome/web/content/project/trans-water/index.md

 {{% /alert %}}

 Use the buttons at the top of the page or [this link](/projects/trans-water/) to access the molecular data and complete bioinformatic workflow.

+Use the `Cite` button above to access a BibTeX formatted bibliography for the references we used in this study.